The Hartford Insurance Group, Inc. research snapshot

 Mean-reversion setup

-If HIG pulls back toward the 200-day moving average without a new reserve, catastrophe, or investment-portfolio shock, compare the reaction with book value, combined ratio, and buyback activity.
+If HIG pulls back toward the converged moving average cluster without a new reserve, catastrophe, or investment-portfolio shock, compare the reaction with book value, combined ratios, and buyback activity.

 Do not average down without a defined loss limit because insurers can reprice quickly after adverse reserve development or storm losses.